TouK/nussknacker/docs/DesigningProcesses.md

 Each output receives all records and processes them independently.
 ![split graph](img/split_graph.png)

-Every record from `surce` go to `sink 1` and `sink 2`.
+Every record from `source` go to `sink 1` and `sink 2`.
 ![filter window](img/split_window.png)

 ###Flow
 Have at least one output.
-Each output has same record as input, so all aotputs are identical.
+Each output has same record as input, so all outputs are identical.

 ##Switch
 Distributes incoming data between outputs.